5 Simple Ways to Build Credit

 4. Review your credit report

-Finally, if you have damaged credit, you might need to rectify the past as you’re building your future.
+If you have damaged credit, you might need to rectify the past as you’re building your future.
 Paying old debts and correcting errors on your credit report as soon as possible might be the way to go.

 5. Pay off your debts